Felix-Jose-Kavarayil/allen_lab_utilities_wiki/Database.md

 * `/adata/projects/`: link to directories in which you can save data generated during your analysis.
 You should also have a link there to all animals that are part of the project
 * `/adata/run/`: directory used to list task to do on the database

+These directories will appear on each computer because auto.mount will mount the hard drive in the background for you.

 ##